Last updated: January 31, 2023

 • Vaccine Clinics for Seniors (December 2021): A pop-up vaccine clinic was established at Abrigo Centre’s and York Fairbanks Centre throughout December 2021.
 The clinic was for the general eligible population but also to increase access for the local seniors population.
 Of the total 450 doses administered, 100 doses were administered to seniors.

-The Black Vaccine Engagement Team develops agile, population-specific, culturally responsive strategies to increase COVID-19 testing, vaccine confidence and access among Black people of African and Caribbean origins.
+The Black Vaccine Engagement Team developed agile, population-specific, culturally responsive strategies to increase COVID-19 testing, vaccine confidence and access among Black people of African and Caribbean origins.
 COVID-19 continues to have a disproportionately high impact on Toronto’s Black and other racialized communities.
-The collaborative works closely with the Black Scientists’ Task Force on Vaccine Equity and the Black Physicians Association of Ontario (BPAO).
+The Collaborative worked closely with the Black Scientists’ Task Force on Vaccine Equity and the Black Physicians Association of Ontario (BPAO).

 Lead Administrating Agency: TAIBU Community Health Centre